Can recovery improve?

 - Periods feel less sudden, and cycle predictability improves [1][2][3].

-Improving Body State does not happen overnight.
+Improving recovery does not happen overnight.
 It is a process of understanding your body, reducing overload, and restoring step by step.

-When Body State becomes steadier, the body has more energy, mood feels more stable, and periods become easier to manage.
+When recovery becomes steadier, the body has more energy, mood feels more stable, and periods become easier to manage.

 References